Russian-Doom/russian-doom/COMPILING.md

 You can then use `cmake --install build --prefix <path>` command to collect all distribution files in the `<path>` location to prepare them for packaging.

-If you want to overwrite the package version, set `BUILD_VERSION_OVERWRITE` cmake variable.
+If you want to overwrite the package version, set `ID_BUILD_VERSION_OVERWRITE` cmake variable.

 # Building a DOS version of International Doom